-All manuscripts must be unpublished and written in English, French or Italian.
+All manuscripts must be unpublished and written in English, French, Spanish or Italian.
 If present, descriptions must scrupulously comply with the ICZN.
 All manuscripts must be sent to the publisher, editor or by means of the Biotaxa platform in Word or PDF format.
 Pictures must be submitted separately.

 If an author’s native language is not English, they are encouraged to have their manuscripts proofread by a native English-speaking co-worker before submission.
 Nomenclature must comply with the International Code of Zoological Nomenclature (4th edition, 1999).
 When the scientific name of any animal species is mentioned for the first time, the author(s) of species name must be given (it is not necessary to provide the year of publication; however, in case the author provides it, they are required to give a full reference of this in the reference list).
 It is not necessary to indicate the authors of plant species names.
 Metric systems should be used.
 If possible, use “Times New Roman” as a font and utilize the lowest number of formattings possible (only employ bold and italics where necessary).
 Special symbols (such as male or female sign) should be avoided as they might be subject to alteration when files are read on different machines (e.g. a Mac and a PC with different language systems).
 The style of each author will generally be respected, but it must comply with the following general guidelines: